MegazoneDSG/megazonedsg.github.io/_posts/2019-10-04-Dagger2 as Dependency Injection Framework for Android.md

 Dagger2 is light weight and it generates code at compile time so suitable for android.

 Dagger2 is not required for simple applications.
-But it is always a good idea to use Dagger as functionality is always expected to change and your app should be designed in such way that making functionality changes requires minimal effort and you should be able make changes where it is need without breaking the entire app.
+But it is always a good idea to use Dagger2 as functionality is always expected to change and your app should be designed in such way that making functionality changes requires minimal effort and you should be able make changes where it is need without breaking the entire app.
 To achieve this, one of the design and dev items you need to consider is Dagger2 as DI(Dependecy Injection Framework).

 ### Annotations: